No SSN Required — 100% Private & Anonymous

 +

 Your estimate history is stored exclusively in your browser's localStorage — a sandboxed storage space on your own device.
 It is never transmitted to any server, database, or third party.
-Only you can access it, and only from the same browser on the same device.

 How do I delete my history?